CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ![image](https://user-images.githubusercontent.com/34804976/147769593-2c66dd8f-bc95-4887-b244-aab4acddab43.png)

-It turned out that this idea, even if partially working, was extremely expensive in term of contract storage and gas execution fees.
-You can test the code on Remix [AST Tree in Solidity](XXX) or watch this video: [AST Tree: demo](XXX)
+It turned out that this idea, because of the data struture and the multiple inter-contract calls, was extremely expensive in term of contract storage and gas execution fees.
 I finally decided to go for a simpler version.

 ### Specialized interpreter for payments routing